genestack/user-tutorials/source/guide/using-genestack-sharing_include.rst

 with that group.
 Any file created on Genestack can be shared.

-To share a file, you can select it in the File Manager by ticking the checkbox next to it, then clicking the "Share" button in the top bar.
+To share a file, you can select it in the File Manager by ticking the checkbox next to it, then clicking the **Share** button in the top bar.
 Alternatively you can right-click on the file and select the "Share" option in the context menu.

 .. image:: images/sharing_experiment.png